Guidelines to help you choose your Plane's Power System:

 Prop's Output Power = Thrust x Pitch Speed

-Thus, with a given power, the more thrust you have, the less top speed you get.
+Thus, with a given output power, the more thrust you have, the less top speed you get and vice versa.

 For example, assuming the same power: